Ifrade1/algorithms3/README.md

   -Please write a simple file testing the quicksort function.
 I don't think you need to write the function, it should be in the c standard library.(I added a quick sort program and text file in the quicksort.c branch; need to add reading text file implementation);

- PA2.c works, except it requires you to input n+1 integers until it sorts the array and prints the k element
+ PA2.c works now. changed all the int variables to long to include integers within the signed 64-bit integer range

   -create a makefile (use the previous makefile and edit PA1 to PA1.
 DONE; makefile works; do not change!
   To compile makefile: